dsummersl/sn2md/README.md

-# Supernote Importer
+# Supernote to Markdown converter (sn2md)

-Supernote Importer is a command-line tool designed to convert Supernote `.note` files to markdown format.
-It leverages OCR and the GPT-4 model to convert images and text from Supernote files into a structured markdown document.
+**sn2md** is a command-line tool to convert Supernote `.note` files into markdown.
+It leverages OpenAI GPT-4o to convert images and text from Supernote files into a structured markdown document.

 ## Features